matfianto/spoify-cobacoba/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built to do my homework for Generasi Gigih 2.0 - Frontend Engineering Track

 ## Available Scripts